Chavithra/degiro-connector/README.md

 It is preferable to use the parameter **totp_secret_key** instead of **one_time_password**.

 ## 3.8.
 Is there a timeout ?
-The connection for trading operations seems to have a timeout of : around 30 minutes.
+A connection for trading operations seems to have a timeout of : around 30 minutes.

-If this connection is left unused for this amount of time it will cease to work.
+If a connection is left unused for this amount of time it will cease to work.

-Each time you do an operation using this connection Degiro's API seems to reset the timeout.
+Every time you do an operation using a connection, Degiro's API seems to reset the timeout for this connection.

 # 4. Order